KSA-04/Live-Finger-Counting-with-MediaPipe/README.md

-🖐️ LIVE FINGER COUNTING WITH MEDIAPIPE
+# 🖐️ Hand Finger Counter Using MediaPipe

-This is a real-time Python application that uses MediaPipe and OpenCV to detect hands from a webcam feed, count the number of raised fingers for each hand, and display the results live with annotations.
+A real-time Python application that uses **MediaPipe** and **OpenCV** to detect hands from a webcam feed, count the number of raised fingers, and display the result live.

+---

-💡 FEATURES:
+## 💡 Features

-Real-time hand detection using MediaPipe
+- Real-time hand detection using MediaPipe

-Accurate finger counting for both left and right hands
+- Finger counting for both left and right hands
+- Displays:
+  - Individual hand count (Left/Right)

-Total fingers displayed live on screen
+  - Total fingers raised
+- Supports single or dual hand input
+- Annotated live video feed

+---

+## 📂 Output

+- Live webcam feed with:
-Individual finger count shown near each hand
+  - Finger count near each detected hand

-Works with one or two hands simultaneously

-Smooth and responsive visualization

-📂 OUTPUT:

-The number of fingers detected is displayed:

-  Near each hand (Left / Right)

-  As a total count at the top-left corner of the window
+  - Total finger count at the top-left corner

+---

-🛠️ REQUIREMENTS:
+## 🛠️ Requirements

-Python 3.x
+- Python 3.x

-OpenCV
+- OpenCV

-MediaPipe
+- MediaPipe

-Install the dependencies using:
+Install dependencies using:

 ```bash
 pip install opencv-python mediapipe
 ```

-▶️ HOW TO RUN:
+---

+## ▶️ How to Run

-1.Ensure your webcam is connected and not being used by another application.
+-Ensure your webcam is connected

-2.Run the script:
+-Run the Python script:
 ```bash
 python #HAND_FINGER_COUNTER.py
 ```

-3.Press ESC to exit the application.
+-Press ESC key to exit

-🧠 LOGIC:
+---

+## 🔍 Logic Used

-The application uses MediaPipe’s hand landmarks.
+-Uses MediaPipe’s 21 hand landmarks

-Thumb direction is determined based on hand side (Left/Right).

-Other fingers are checked by comparing tip and lower joint positions.
+-Thumb logic differs for left and right hands (based on x-coordinate) -Other fingers checked using y-coordinates of tip vs lower joint -Counts are updated live per frame

+---